bogdanvuk/pygears/docs/manual/gears/operators.rst

 .. module:: invert

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Bitwise inverts data.
+The :func:`~.invert` gear is automatically instantiated when a "~" operator is used on an interface.

-.. py:function:: add(op1: Number, op2: Number)

-.. py:function:: add(din: Tuple[Number, Number])
+.. py:function:: invert(a)

-   Adds two numbers together:
+   Bitwise inverts a number:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/invert
-      :lines: 4-7
+      :lines: 4-6

 .. module:: lt

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Test whether a :class:`~.Number` from one interface is less then a :class:`~.Number` from the other.
+The :func:`~.lt` gear is automatically instantiated when a "<" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: lt(a: Number, b: Number)

-.. py:function:: add(din: Tuple[Number, Number])
+.. py:function:: lt(din: Tuple[Number, Number])

-   Adds two numbers together:
+   Compare if one value is greater than the other:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/lt
       :lines: 4-7

+.. module:: le

+Test whether a :class:`~.Number` from one interface is less than or equal to a :class:`~.Number` from the other.
+The :func:`~.le` lear is automatically instantiated when a "<=" operator is used on two interfaces.

+.. py:function:: le(a: Number, b: Number)

+.. py:function:: le(din: Tuple[Number, Number])

+   Compare if one value is less than or equal to the other:

+   .. pg-example:: examples/le
+      :lines: 4-7

 .. module:: mod

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Performs integer modulo operation.
+The :func:`~.mod` gear is automatically instantiated when a "%" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: mod(a: Integer, b: Integer)

-.. py:function:: add(din: Tuple[Number, Number])
+.. py:function:: mod(din: Tuple[Integer, Integer])

-   Adds two numbers together:
+   Performs integer modulo operation:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/mod
-      :lines: 4-7
+      :lines: 4-6

 .. module:: mul

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Multiplies two :class:`~.Number` data received from the input interfaces and outputs the result.
+The :func:`~.mul` gear is automatically instantiated when a "*" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: mul(a: Number, b: Number)

-.. py:function:: add(din: Tuple[Number, Number])
+.. py:function:: mul(din: Tuple[Number, Number])

    Adds two numbers together:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/mul
       :lines: 4-7

+.. module:: ne

+Test whether the data from two interfaces is not equal.
+The :func:`~.ne` gear is automatically instantiated when a "!=" operator is used on two interfaces.

+.. py:function:: ne(a, b) -> Bool

+.. py:function:: ne(din: Tuple[Any, Any]) -> Bool

+   Compare if two values are not equal:

+   .. pg-example:: examples/ne
+      :lines: 4-7

 .. module:: neg

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)

-.. py:function:: add(din: Tuple[Number, Number])

-   Adds two numbers together:

-   .. pg-example:: examples/add
-      :lines: 4-7

-.. module:: neq

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Negates data.
+The :func:`~.neg` gear is automatically instantiated when unary "-" operator is used on an interface.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: neg(a: Number)

-.. py:function:: add(din: Tuple[Number, Number])

-   Adds two numbers together:
+   Negates a number:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/neg
-      :lines: 4-7
+      :lines: 4-6